grafana/grafana/docs/sources/setup-grafana/image-rendering/_index.md

 #### Enable detailed timing metrics

-With the Prometheus metrics enabled (see previous paragraph), you can also enable detailed metrics to get the duration of every rendering step.
+With the [Prometheus metrics enabled](#enable-prometheus-metrics), you can also enable detailed metrics to get the duration of every rendering step.

 Default is `false`.